South America, the unique wine tour to Argentina & Chile!

 Free evening to explore Mendoza.
 Perhaps an evening stroll on the Plaza Independencia where they have a late night arts and crafts market?

 Today we go a little further south, to the beautiful Uco Valley.
-It is about an hour’s drive along the country-side roads before we arrive at the vineyards.
+It is about an hour and a half’s drive along the country-side roads before we arrive at the vineyards.

 Valle de Uco has in recent years become more and more attractive to growers in Mendoza.
 Many people have bought land here and built spectacular wineries.